fromis-9/video-fm/README.md

 4. If SmartScreen shows a warning, click "More info" and "Run anyway"

 ### Regular Python Script [main branch] (Smoothest experience if you know what you are doing)
-1. Download files in the main branch
+1. Download files in the main branch and put it into a folder
 2. Download ALL dependencies; can be found in requirements.txt
 3. Make sure to have Python installed on your system
-4. A text editor like VS Code can make running it easy
+4. A text editor like VS Code can make running it easy.
+Open the folder within the workspace you're using.
+(VS Code, Terminal, Command Prompt, PowerShell, etc)
 5. If you're on Windows, change the CODEC to `libx264`.
 If you have an NVIDIA GPU you can try `h264_nvenc`

 ## Usage